Spyabo/JetC02/README.md

 # JetC02
-A script that estimates the carbon emissions emitted globally by private jets daily and publicises it with a twitter bot: https://twitter.com/C02Jet
+A script that estimates the carbon emissions emitted globally by private jets daily

 Run printscript if you are just testing locally